 It's not going to be easy, so don't go thinking I said that.
-You'll have some trouble at first with college, but then you will end up right where you need to be and everything will suddenly make so much more sense.
-You're going to understand why you're struggling so much (besides with the fibro -- that's easy enough to live with once you get it under control) and why you can never get over your confidence issues.
+You'll have some trouble at first with college, but then you will end up right where you need to be, and everything will suddenly make so much more sense.
+You're going to understand why you're struggling so much and why you can never get over your confidence issues.
 The events of your life you've been puzzling out all this time, trying to find order, will make sense again.
 You won't feel crazy anymore and you won't be so afraid.
 But I can't spoil it for you, because that would be cheating.
-Fixed point in time and all that.
-(You'll get that one later.
-You're going to discover a whole lot of TV shows and movies later on that you will fangirl over.)

 As for boys?
 Meh.
 Don't worry about it.
 This is what cats are for.